hwxi/CS525-2020-Fall/README.md

 Step 2:

-Please create a repository of your own:
+Please create a repository of your own.
+For instance, the following one is created for my own use:

 https://github.com/hwxi/CS525-2020-Fall-hwxi